SIG Sauer MMG 338: History

-Development of the MMG 338 also led to the design of the NGSW XM250, chambered in 6.8×51mm, which was an offshoot of the MMG 338.
+The development of the MMG 338 also led to the design of the NGSW M250 light machine gun, chambered in 6.8×51mm cartridge.
 At one point, the MMG 338 was referred to as the SL MAG.

 The MMG 338 passed its U.S. military safety evaluations in 2020.
-The US Army also looked at adopting the weapon alongside SOCOM, and it was also evaluated by the Marine Corps' MARSOC.
+The US Army also looked at adopting the MMG 338 alongside SOCOM, and it was also evaluated by the Marine Corps' MARSOC.

+Military adoption

-In 2025 the Israel Defense Forces announced it started to implement the MMG338 in frontline units and special operation forces, as well as in the war in Gaza.
+In 2025, the Israel Defense Forces announced that it had adopted the MMG 338, designated as the "Orim", and had deployed it with its frontline and special forces units during the Gaza war.

 Design details

 The SIG MMG 338 is primarily chambered in .338 Norma Magnum and has an effective range of approximately 1,700 meters, approximately twice the effective range of 7.62x51mm NATO, while at 1,000 meters, it is still capable of penetrating Level III armor.

 The MMG 338 can be switched to chamber either the 6.8×51mm or 7.62×51mm NATO by changing out the barrel, bolt, feed tray, and feed cover.
-It weighs approximately 22 lb which is significantly less than the preceding M240.
-The MMG 338 uses a short stroke gas piston operating system and is select fire, capable of both automatic and semi-automatic fire.
+It weighs approximately 11.5 kg, which is lighter than the 12.5 kg weight of the M240.
+The MMG 338 uses a gas-operated short-stroke system combined with a proprietary recoil mitigation system and is select fire, capable of both automatic and semi-automatic fire.

 The MMG 338 is fully ambidextrous and is capable of being fed and charged from the right or left side which can make mounting the machine gun to various vehicles easier.
 It can also be loaded from the closed or open bolt position.
 Standard configuration uses an AR style handgrip and folding buttstock.
-The weapon system also includes an NGS (Next Generation Suppressor) suppressor made by SIG Sauer and has gas settings for firing suppressed or unsuppressed.
-Optics are mounted to the frame of the weapon which avoids issues with mounting optics to the feed tray of the weapon.
+The MMG 338 is also paired with an NGS (Next Generation Suppressor) suppressor made by SIG Sauer and has gas settings for firing suppressed or unsuppressed.
+Optics are mounted to the frame of the MMG 338 which avoids issues with mounting optics to the feed tray of the weapon.
 A separate acquisition program for a fire control system was underway as of 2021.
 Recoil is managed via a proprietary system which allows the barrel to shift backward, reportedly reducing the felt recoil to slightly more than an M4 carbine.